S&P 500 closes at all-time high as long-term inflation jitters fade

-Wall Street stocks ended higher on Thursday, with the S&P 500 (.SPX) closing above its prior record high set on May 7, as economic data appeared to support the Federal Reserve's assertion that the current wave of heightened inflation will be temporary.
+(Reuters) - Wall Street stocks ended higher on Thursday, with the S&P 500 closing above its prior record high set on May 7, as economic data appeared to support the Federal Reserve’s assertion that the current wave of heightened inflation will be temporary.

-All three major U.S. stock indexes advanced, with market-leading megacap stocks putting the Nasdaq (.IXIC) out front.
-But economically sensitive transports (.DJT) and smallcaps (.RUT) ended the session in negative territory.
+All three major U.S. stock indexes advanced, with market-leading megacap stocks putting the Nasdaq out front.
+But economically sensitive transports and smallcaps ended the session in negative territory.

 But a closer look showed that much of the price surge came from items such as commodities and airfares, and is therefore likely to be temporary.